zerotier/docs/docs/faq/ios-install.md

 ---
-title: FAQ
-description: Answers to commonly asked questions
+title: Install ZeroTier on iOS
+description: Where to download and install the ZeroTier iOS app
-tags: [faq, troubleshooting, hub]
+tags: [faq, ios, mobile-app, installation]
+displayed_sidebar: docsSidebar
 ---

 ### Where do I get the ZeroTier iOS app?